 What is Marketing Automation?

-Agencies and businesses without much experience with marketing automation often think it’s only a tool for automating repetitive marketing tasks.
+Smaller businesses without much experience with marketing automation often think it’s only a tool for automating repetitive marketing tasks.
 These companies only see the value of marketing automation as a time or cost saving solution.

 - Identify more qualified leads

 - Apply lead scores to prospects

 Furthermore, a comprehensive marketing automation service like the one employed by Push Marketing also provides Anonymous web visitor identification, end-to-end analytics (not Google Analytics), dynamic lists, and behavior tracking.

 Marketing automation services are being adopted at an exponential pace, and as it becomes more and more affordable, smaller companies are also getting on board and harnessing its power.

 Marketing automation is very different from the auto-responder tools that many businesses have used in the past.
 Such antiquated tools were hit-and-miss, and often resulted in driving off potential customers with irrelevant “junk mail.”

 However, when used properly, marketing automation all but guarantees that leads receive narrowly targeted and highly relevant marketing messages, and at exactly the right moment.